RReasoningReceiptlive →

 Try it — how the paywall works

 ReasoningReceipt is built for agents, not browsers.
 The intended consumer is another piece of software that pays $0.01 over x402, gets back a probability + a verifiable trace, and uses the answer to size a position.
-Here's the exact HTTP dance the consumer goes through.
-No wallet required to read along — everything you need to verify a receipt is on this page.
+The interactive demo below walks the full x402 v2 protocol with your wallet; the four steps underneath document the HTTP dance for non-browser callers.

 1